SoPra-FS25-Group-15/sopra-fs25-group-15-client/README.md

 - flake.nix: Provides reproducible and declarative package management, ensuring consistency across development environments through Nix's robust system.
 - Node.js: JavaScript runtime environment essential for running the backend logic, facilitating backend operations, and handling asynchronous tasks efficiently.
 - Docker: Containerization technology that ensures consistency and ease in managing dependencies and environments across development, testing, and production phases.
+- Sockjs: A JavaScript library that emulates the WebSocket API, providing a consistent, cross-browser communication channel between the browser and the server.
+SockJS attempts to establish a native WebSocket connection and, if unsuccessful due to browser limitations or network restrictions, automatically falls back to alternative transport protocols like HTTP long polling or XHR streaming.
+This ensures reliable, low-latency, full-duplex communication even in environments where WebSockets are not supported or are blocked by proxies.

 ### High-level components